ad-si/cai/readme.md

 Examples:
   # Send a prompt to the default model
-  cai How heigh is the Eiffel Tower in meters
+  cai Which year did the Titanic sink

   # Send a prompt to each provider's default model
-  cai all How heigh is the Eiffel Tower in meters
+  cai all Which year did the Titanic sink

-  # Send a prompt to Anthropic's Claude Opus (+ alias)
+  # Send a prompt to Anthropic's Claude Opus
-  cai claude-opus How heigh is the Eiffel Tower in meters cai op How heigh is the Eiffel Tower in meters
+  cai anthropic claude-opus Which year did the Titanic sink cai an claude-opus Which year did the Titanic sink cai cl Which year did the Titanic sink cai anthropic claude-3-opus-20240229 Which year did the Titanic sink

   # Send a prompt to locally running Ollama server
-  cai ollama mistral How heigh is the Eiffel Tower in meters cai ol mistral How heigh is the Eiffel Tower in meters
+  cai ollama llama3 Which year did the Titanic sink cai ol ll Which year did the Titanic sink

   # Add data via stdin
   cat main.rs | cai Explain this code